 - Not Specified 9%

 In addition to advertising in WorldView magazine, NPCA offers great opportunities to increase the impact of your message.
-Whether you offer jobs, products, or services, we’ll put you in touch with exactly the right audience!
+Whether you offer jobs, products or services, we’ll put you in touch with exactly the right audience!

 Combine your print advertising with web advertising for the biggest impact on your target audience.
 There are a variety of online opportunities available for advertisers in addition to spots in the monthly NPCA email newsletter and popular Next Step Job Finder listings site.

 NPCA welcomes conversations with potential public and private partners to find ways that one of NPCA’s unique programs can help meet the goals of the partner organization.
-If you are interesting in supporting or partnering with NPCA, please email Anne Baker.
+If you are interested in supporting or partnering with NPCA, please email Anne Baker.

 NPCA applauds the efforts of RPCVs and community members who own retail businesses.
 Please use these guidelines to help you consider whether your products are a good match for NPCA partnership.